Learn why calibration is needed and how often it is required.

 Some smart batteries come with impedance tracking that are self-learning and reduce or eliminate the need to calibrate.
 Calibration is still recommended and smart batteries with impedance tracking may require several discharge/charge cycles to correct the tracking error.
 The iPad Instruction reads: “For proper reporting of SoC, be sure to go through at least one full charge/discharge cycle per month.”

 The traction between the chemical and digital battery is measured by the Max Error.
 A low reading indicates good traction, and as the battery is being cycled the number tends to move up.
 The Max Error serves as policeman and if the number rises too high, the SMBus battery prompts for calibration.
+Many host devices and SMBus chargers call for calibration when the Max Error reaches 10.

 Some manufacturers recommend calibration at a Max Error of 8 percent; readings above 12 percent may trigger an alarm, and higher levels could render the battery unserviceable.
 Although the SMBus follows an established protocol, no unified standard exist as to what Max Error level requires service or constitutes an error.
 Every battery manufacturer applies its own formula.
 Figure 3 illustrates a screenshot of the data stored in an SMBus battery.